itsjenm/goit-js-hw-07/README.md

 * basicLightBox

 ### Steps
-* Creating and rendering markup from the ```galleryItems``` data array and provided gallery item template.
+* Created and rendered markup from the ```galleryItems``` data array and provided gallery item template.
 * Implemented delegation to ```div.gallery``` and getting the ```url``` of a large image.
-* Adding the script and styles of the modal window library basicLightBox.
+* Added the script and styles of the modal window library basicLightBox.
 Used the jsdelivrCDN service to add links to minified. ```.min``` library files to the project.
 * Opened a modal window by clicking on a gallery item.
 * Replaced the value of the ```src``` attribute of the ```<img>``` element in a modal window before opening.